 Diversity & Inclusion

-ALL students deserve to learn in an environment that is supportive & friendly, regardless of their sexual orientation or gender identity/expression.
-CPS is a welcoming & safe place for lesbian, gay, bisexual, transgender, queer, intersex and questioning (LGBTQIQ) students at Kennesaw State.
+ALL students deserve to learn in an environment that is supportive and friendly, regardless of their sexual orientation or gender identity/expression.
+Counseling & Psychological Services (“CPS”) is a welcoming, safe place for gay, lesbian, bisexual, transgender, queer, intersex and questioning students at Kennesaw State.

-For more information regarding the LGBTQIQ Services contact:
+For more information regarding GLBTQ services at CPS, please contact:

 Susan Ristau, Ed.S., LPC,NCC